Six Sigma DMAIC – Measure Stage

 One of the most important elements of Six Sigma is that unlike many other quality management methodologies, it verifies improvement in terms of numbers.
 The use of measurement and statistics is a fundamental requirement of the process methodology.

-In this second stage of DMAIC, a detailed process level map is developed for the current state of the process – the as-is process.
+The “Measure” stage is the second stage of DMAIC.
+In this stage, a detailed process level map is developed for the current state of the process – the as-is process.
 This map works down on the elements defined in the high level map by adding decision points and showing options at each choice box of the process.

 A process is a series of tasks that is repeated time and again.
 It has a set order to it, and the people who do it on a daily basis are best placed to tell you about it.
 Their view may differ from their supervisors.
 They may have created their own working customization’s to the process.
 It is often the case that the described process has some anomalies or differences in the practical real-world action.